resque/php-resque/README.md

 #### afterFork

 Called after php-resque forks to run a job (but before the job is run).
-Argument passed contains the instance of `Resque_Job` for the job about to be run.
+Argument passed contains the instance of `Resque\JobHandler` for the job about to be run.

 `afterFork` is triggered in the **child** process after forking out to complete a job.
 Any changes made will only live as long as the **job** is being